about us

 This is our purpose – there is nothing more important.

-What was to become ‘The VA Network’ was drawn in the sand by the fire that night, breathed into this world from the land of spirit and carried back by the smoketo the constellations overhead.
+What was to become ‘The VA Network’ was drawn in the sand by the fire that night, breathed into this world from the land of spirit and carried back by the smoke to the constellations overhead.

 A promise etched into the earth, carried by the flames and held in the space between Us

-The VA Network goes beyond what you might expect from a streaming platform or social network.
-This isn’t just about content.
-It’s about connection.
-It’s a relational network, a movement, a living, breathing web that spans lands, peoples, and generations.
 It’s a space where ancient wisdom meets modern technology, where the voices of the past help guide the decisions we make now for the sake of the ones yet to come.
 A future rooted in balance, reciprocity, and our shared role as custodians of creation.

-The stories shared around this fire are more than tales, they are medicine for a world that’s lost its way.
-They’re maps.
-Not maps of land, but of spirit, of responsibility, of law.
-Each film, series, voice, each truth added here is another stick on the fire, another spark that lights up the ancient design, the pattern of creation, survival, resilience, and care.
+Stories shared around this fire are more than tales, they are medicine for a world that’s lost its way.
+They are maps, not of land as geography, but of spirit, of responsibility, of law.
+Each film, series, voice, each story added here is another stick on the fire, another spark that lights up the ancient design inside us all, the pattern of creation we all still hold a fragment of.
+These stories teach us how to live right.
+How to care for Country, for kin, for the animals, for spirit, for future generations.
+They are not just records of what was, they are blueprints for what could still be.

 A relational network, not a social one.
-Focused on increase, not on growth.

 custodians on ways, keepers of the fire, guardians of the present for those who came before, and all who come after